IvanStoychev/IvanStoychev.Useful.String.Extensions/README.md

 <br/>3.
 Make sure your "_Package source:_" (found in the upper-right corner) is pointing to a nuget source that has the library in its catalogue, for example "_nuget.org_".
 <br/>4.
 Make sure you're in the "_Browse_" section (located in the upper-left corner).
 <br/>5.
-Enter "_IvanStoychev.StringExtensions_" in the search box.
+Enter "_IvanStoychev.Useful.String.Extensions_" in the search box.
 <br/>6.
-Select the "_IvanStoychev.StringExtensions_" package and choose a version to intall.
+Select the "_IvanStoychev.Useful.String.Extensions_" package and choose a version to intall.
 <br/>6.1.
 If you've opened the Package Manager using option 1 or 2 you can select which projects to install the library to.
 <br/>7.
 Click the "_Install_" button and read the licence terms.
 Choose whether you agree to them or not.